CartoDB/dataservices-api/doc/geocoding_functions.md

 The following functions provide a postal code geocoding service that can be used to obtain points or polygon results.
 The postal code polygon geocoder covers the United States, France, Australia and Canada; a request for a different country will return an empty response.

 **Note:** For the USA, US Census [Zip Code Tabulation Areas](https://www.census.gov/geo/reference/zctas.html) (ZCTA) are used to reference geocodes for USPS postal codes service areas.
+See the [FAQs](http://docs.cartodb.com/faqs/datasets-and-data/#why-does-cartodb-use-census-bureau-zctas-and-not-usps-zip-codes-for-postal-codes) about datasets and data for details.

 ### cdb_geocode_postalcode_polygon(_postal_code text, country_name text_)